-Payments of interest on the securities and capital gains from the disposition or redemption of securities held as business assets by German tax resident individuals or corporations (including via a partnership, as the case may be), are generally subject to German income tax or corporate income tax (in each case plus the solidarity surcharge and, if applicable, church tax).
+Payments of interest on the securities and capital gains from the disposition or redemption of securities held as business assets by German tax resident individuals or corporations (including via a partnership, as the case may be), are generally subject to German income tax or corporate income tax (in each case plus solidarity surcharge).
 The interest and capital gain will also be subject to trade tax if the securities form part of the property of a German trade or business.

-If the securities are held in a custodial account which the security holder maintains with a Disbursing Agent, tax at a rate of 25% (plus the solidarity surcharge and, if applicable, church tax) will also be withheld from interest payments on securities and, since January 1, 2009, generally also from capital gains from the disposition or redemption of securities held as business assets.
-In these cases the withholding tax does not satisfy the income tax liability of the security holder, as in the case of the flat income tax, but will be credited as advance payment against the personal income or corporate income tax liability (plus the solidarity surcharge and, if applicable, church tax) of the security holder.
+If the securities are held in a custodial account which the security holder maintains with a Disbursing Agent, tax at a rate of 25% (plus a solidarity surcharge of 5.5% of such tax) will also be withheld from interest payments on securities and, since January 1, 2009, generally also from capital gains from the disposition or redemption of securities held as business assets.
+In these cases the withholding tax does not satisfy the income tax liability of the security holder, as in the case of the flat income tax, but will be credited as advance payment against the personal income or corporate income tax liability and the solidarity surcharge of the security holder.